Could your pup be a future Crufts winner? The best dog agility equipment will help with training

 Best dog agility equipment at a glance:

-Even the dogs at Crufts were beginners at some point, so getting yourself some equipment to put your hound through their paces in your garden or the local park is a good place to start.
+Even the dogs at Crufts were beginners at some point, so getting some equipment to put your hound through their paces in your garden or the local park is a good place to start.
 You can get tunnels and wave poles that focus on speed and agility, as well as jumps and seesaws that put your pup’s coordination and problem-solving skills to good use.
 While your dog is still learning, you’ll want to use plenty of training treats and words of encouragement and praise to get them interested in the course.
 You even find a dog whistle a good training aid to enhance the communication between you and your pooch.
 However, if your pup doesn’t seem interested or simply doesn’t want to do it, you should never force them to.

 Best dog agility equipment UK

-Best dog agility equipment set
+Best dog agility equipment set overall

 X XBEN Upgraded Dog Agility Equipment KitX XBEN/Amazon